rmcrowley2000/StableDiffBot/README.md

 Lastly, you need to accept the license agreement terms for Stable Diffusion v1.4 at https://huggingface.co/CompVis/stable-diffusion-v1-4 .
 Just check the box and accept the terms and you are ready to go!

+## Running the script

+After you `cd` into the directory, just execute `python StableDiffBot.py` to initialize and run the bot.
+The first time you run it, the script will pull ~3GB of dependencies.
+Subsequent runs are much faster to initialize since the dependencies are cached.

+When you are done with the bot or want to turn it off, just type `Ctrl + c` in the terminal to end it.

 ## Hardware used

 My bot is running on a Ubuntu server with a GTX 1080.
 At a minimum, you need ~4GB VRAM in an Nvidia GPU to use the code in this repository.